-The best way to start monitoring your dog’s weight is to know his current condition.
-At the checkup, ask about any underlying conditions your dog may have that may predispose him to extra weight gain.
-Your vet can help you determine his ideal weight, set health goals, and even recommend some winter exercises to help him meet those goals.
+- Get a pre-winter health report from your vet.
+The best way to start monitoring your dog’s weight is to know their current condition.
+At the checkup, ask about any underlying conditions your dog may have that may predispose them to extra weight gain.
+Your vet can help you determine your dog’s ideal weight, set health goals, and even recommend some winter exercises to help meet those goals.
 You can also quickly check your dog's body condition at home.

-It’s tough, but start restricting his regular treats early in the holiday season and definitely don’t feed him table scraps.
-Just like humans, dogs can easily gain weight over the holiday season due to the availability of delicious food at every turn.
-Not only will this early restriction of indulgence discourage him from begging at the table, but you'll also save him from surplus calories that may add up quickly and more strenuous dieting measures after the holidays.
+- Cut down on treats early in the season.
+It’s tough, but start restricting your dog’s regular treats early in the holiday season and avoid sharing table scraps.
+Just like humans, dogs can easily gain weight in winter due to the availability of delicious food at every turn.
+Not only will this early restriction of indulgence discourage your dog from begging at the table, but you'll also limit surplus calories that add up quickly and lead to weight gain.

 - Modify your dog's exercise routine.
 If you live in a cold winter climate, long walks in frigid temperatures can be difficult for you and your dog alike.
 On very cold days, aim for shorter, more frequent walks to keep your dog from getting too cold for too long.
 Backyard activities such as building snowmen and sledding can be fun for the whole family, and it’s a great way to get your dog outside and moving.

 - Get creative with indoor play.
 When going outside isn't an option, race your dog around the house (carefully!) to stay active, and try puzzles and brain teasers to keep your dog engaged.
 Just Right Behaviorist Anne Valuska also recommends ways to extend mealtime: “Food puzzles or ‘slow bowl’ feeders can be used to extend your dog’s mealtimes, which may help them feel fuller longer and reduce their likelihood of begging.”